 The two district-wide statements report the District's net position and how it has changed.
-Net position, the difference between the District's assets and liabilities, is one way to measure the District's financial health or position.
+Net position, the difference between the District's assets and deferred outflows of resources and liabilities and deferred inflows of resources, is one way to measure the District's financial health or position.
 Over time, increases or decreases in the District's net position is an indicator of whether its financial position is improving or deteriorating.